blainegarrett/material-node-next-gae-demo/README.md

 **View live demo at [http://material.node-next-gae-demo.blaine-garrett.appspot.com/](http://material.node-next-gae-demo.blaine-garrett.appspot.com/)**

-**Important** Node.js on App Engine Standard is in early access (not even Alpha or Beta).
+**Important** Node.js on App Engine Standard is in Beta.
 It is provided without guarantee.
 Read below for more information.

 # Development
 Note: You need [node](https://nodejs.org) installed.
 I am using v6.10.2